 - call the court;

-- come in person to the courthouse; or
+- come in person to the business office at the courthouse; or

 - inquire by mail prior to your appearance date.